sushiswap/sushi-docs/docs/Tutorials/How to Multichain: Polygon.md

 ### MATIC Faucet

-If you have moved funds to Polygon network and do not have any MATIC for gas, you will be unable to do any transactions.
-This is similar to not having any ETH on the Ethereum network to pay for gas to cover your transaction costs.
-Please try the following links to MATIC Faucets, where they will send you a small amount of MATIC to get you going.
+If you have moved funds to Polygon network and do not have any $MATIC for gas, you will be unable to do any transactions.
+This is similar to not having any $ETH on the Ethereum network to pay for gas to cover your transaction costs.
+Please try the following links to MATIC Faucets, where they will send you a small amount of $MATIC to get you going.

 [https://macncheese.finance/matic-polygon-mainnet-faucet.php](https://macncheese.finance/matic-polygon-mainnet-faucet.php)